Fsmash/demo/README.md

 The "global **scope**" is where everything in our program can access.
 Meaning all the variables.
 A scope in javascript is defined by curly brackets, "{}".
 This is why our functions have them.
 It allows us to define variables only within the scope of our function.
 Why? because it is only relevant within the function.
 This is a nice way of organizing and making code efficient.
 In Javascript and most programming languages, variables defined within a scope are not loaded into memory until they are used.
 This is the reason for this concept of **scope**.
 We want to organize our code to be readable but also we only want things loaded into memory when they are needed.
 We only want/need the variable when we use it in the scope of a function.

 In our "main.js" everything is in the "global **scope**".
 This is fine for a small program like this where we don't have data that only needs to be in a certain **scope**.
 I'll give some problems at the end that will have you at some point adding variables only in a **scope**.

+So this all might seem intimidating but I would consider these core tenets of programming in Javascript and programming in general.
+A rough understanding is fine for now as it should solidify as you program with these concepts in mind.

 ### Overview (the program)